raphaelmansuy/tutorials/23_google_agent_adk.md

 ## LLM Agents: The Dynamic Reasoning Layer

-LLM Agents represent the primary "thinking" components in ADK applications, leveraging large language models for dynamic reasoning, natural language understanding, and decision-making[^4_1].
-Unlike deterministic agents that follow predefined execution paths, LLM Agents use language models to dynamically interpret instructions, make decisions, and interact with tools based on context and user input[^4_2][^4_1].
+LLM Agents represent the primary "thinking" components in ADK applications, leveraging large language models for dynamic reasoning, natural language understanding, and decision-making.
+Unlike deterministic agents that follow predefined execution paths, LLM Agents use language models to dynamically interpret instructions, make decisions, and interact with tools based on context and user input.

 ### Core Capabilities of LLM Agents

-LLM Agents (`LlmAgent` class) function as the dynamic reasoning layer in the ADK architecture, with several key capabilities[^4_1]:
+LLM Agents (`LlmAgent` class) function as the dynamic reasoning layer in the ADK architecture, with several key capabilities:

 - **Natural language reasoning**: Understanding user intent from unstructured text
 - **Dynamic decision making**: Choosing appropriate actions based on context